growilabs/growi-docs/docs/en/admin-guide/management-cookbook/group.md

 ![group6](./images/group6.png)

-Enter the user name registered as a user with your GROWI.
+Enter the username registered as a user with your GROWI.

 ![group7](./images/group7.png)

 ![group8](./images/group8.png)

-if the user name has not been registered yet, an error will occur and the user cannot be added to the group.
+if the username has not been registered yet, an error will occur and the user cannot be added to the group.

 ![group9](./images/group9.png)